dfsklar/IOS_GetTheeToAMovie/README.md

 Future topics that I experimented with:

 * The entire layout uses constraint-based auto-computed layout so runs well on any device form factor.
-(This led to dozens of "misplaced view" warnings and I do need guidance on how to let the system know that layout will be algorithmic so it will know now to show those warning messages.)
+(This led to dozens of "misplaced view" warnings, and I do need guidance on how to let the system know that layout will be algorithmic so it will know to refrain from showing those those inaccurate warning messages.)

 ![Video Walkthrough](SklarDavid-Tumblr-MovieCatalog.gif)